New opportunities for rare charm from $Z\to c\bar{c}$ decays: Theory of rare charm decays

 We observe several differences between the decay distributions: For $d\mathcal{B}/dp^2$, the non-resonant form factors from HH$\chi$PT (red) do not exhibit resonance structure in $\pi^+ \pi^-$, such as the $\rho^0$.
 The latter is included in the HH$\chi$PT$_\text{res}$ model with $\rho^0$ (yellow).
 As the $\omega$ is very narrow and predominantly decays to three pions -- decays to two pions arise from isospin breaking -- it gives a spike that is restricted to a narrow region close to and above the $\rho^0$.
 This can be seen in the data driven model (green), which includes the $\rho^0,\omega$ and $f_0(500)$.
 The latter is however very broad, and does not give a visible peak.

 For $d\mathcal{B}/dq^2$ noticeable differences are between the shape of the data-driven model and the HH$\chi$PT ones.
 In particular, the latter grow towards the low $q^2$ end point.
 All models feature the longitudinal component induced by $\mathcal{F}_0$ as the largest, and the perpendicular one as the smallest, as expected on general grounds \cite{Hiller:2013cza}, however hierarchies differ quantitatively between the data driven model and the HH$\chi$PT ones, see Fig.~\ref{fig:dBR_dx2_dineutrino_contribution}.
+We stress, however, that despite the apparent differences, all methods that range from pure theory, to theory supplemented by resonances, to a data-driven phenomenological ansatz, result in branching fractions that agree within a factor of a few, see Table~\ref{tab:BR_upper_limits}.